flutter/website/src/cookbook/navigation/set-up-app-links.md

 }]
 ```

-1. Set the `package_name` value to your Flutter application package name.
+1. Set the `package_name` value to your Android app's application ID.

 2. Set sha256_cert_fingerprints to the value you got from the previous step.